sampsyo/cs6120/content/blog/2019-10-30-loop-reduction/index.md

 Not all pre-headers are allowed to be moved to the pre-headers.
 If the destination of an LI is `d`, it needs to satisfy the following condition:

-1. There is only one definition of  `d` in the loop
+1. There is only one definition of  `d` in the loop.
 2. `d` dominates all its uses, or equivalently, `d` is not live-out of its pre-header.
-3. `d`'s block dominates all loop exits where $d$ is live-out
+3. `d`'s block dominates all loop exits where $d$ is live-out.

 To learn the first condition, we need to know all definitions inside the loop and check if  `d` is unique in the list `defs`.